mikepope/word-vba/README.md

 # word-vba
 This repository contains macros written in Word VBA.
 Mike Pope is the host.

-There is currently a master branch and a word-vba-features branch.

 There are two branches: master and word-vba-feature

 ## Versions of Word